Traveling Through Thailand

 I looked around.

-A lady pushed her rice cart, two children crossed the street while their mother called them from the other end, a few European tourists walked with maps in hands and muffled in English, locals and foreigners drove away on scooters, the red auto-rickshaw-cum-shared-taxi honked more than needed, a Thai guy forced tourists to listen as he explained in his broken English how a jungle trek with him could save them more money than they could ever imagine.
+A lady pushed her rice cart.
+Two children crossed the street while their mother called them from the other end.
+A few European tourists walked with maps in hands and muffled in English.
+Locals and foreigners drove away on scooters.
+The red auto-rickshaw-cum-shared-taxi honked more than needed.
+A Thai guy forced tourists to listen as he explained in his broken English how a jungle trek with him could save them more money than they could ever imagine.

 I gorged upon my chicken rice and sipped along the cold coffee to cool down the chilly.
 I thought about what had just happened and if my parents would be forever angry.
-I scooped the last bit of the curry, and while leaving behind some of the rice, I paid the lady and thanked her with a smile.
+I scooped the last bit of the curry, and while leaving behind some rice, I paid the lady and thanked her with a smile.

-I encouraged her to put her English studies (her reason for being in Thailand) on hold and go with me to Khao Sok National Park.
+I encouraged her to put her English studies (her reason for being in Thailand) on hold and go with me to Khao Sak National Park.
 The beautiful park was popular for the biggest man-made lake but we both were novices at swimming and kayaking.
 Other European, English, and North American tourists judged us.
 And then while sailing through the pristine blue lake, my white iPhone fell from my pocket into it as I jumped out of the boat.
 One of our guides dived in instantly and grabbed the phone.

-It was movie-like.
+It was all unreal.

 Everyone asked me to keep the phone in a sack of rice.
 But it was too late.
 My iPhone died on me.